vvotm/node-webshot-phantom2/README.md

-# node-webshot
+# node-webshot-phantom2

+Very simple change to Brendan Kokoszka's original node-webshot in order to use phantom JS 2

 Webshot provides a simple API for taking webpage screenshots.
-The module is a light wrapper around PhantomJS, which utilizes WebKit to perform the page rendering.
+The module is a light wrapper around PhantomJS 2, which utilizes WebKit to perform the page rendering.

 ## Examples